A New Study Found Youth Suicide Increased After 13 Reasons Why's Premiere. Experts Weigh In

 Advertisement

-“The media has a difficult task of providing accurate information about an event, like death by suicide, with an additional burden of potentially contributing to sensationalizing the death or contributing to contagion,” Carly Claney, a clinical psychologist in Seattle, tells Refinery29.
-“There can be a way that suicide is glamorized or popularized in media, increasing its positive or desirable features to a greater degree than the factors we would consider "protective" against attempting suicide.”
+“The media has a difficult task of providing accurate information about an event, like death by suicide, with an additional burden of potentially contributing to sensationalising the death or contributing to contagion,” Carly Claney, a clinical psychologist in Seattle, tells Refinery29.
+“There can be a way that suicide is glamorised or popularised in media, increasing its positive or desirable features to a greater degree than the factors we would consider "protective" against attempting suicide.”

 Advertisement